atellmer/dark/packages/styled/README.md

 ## Animations

-The Styled fully supports CSS animations.
+The styled fully supports CSS animations.
 To create an animation you need to use the special keyframes function.

 ```tsx
 const rotate = keyframes`